 Definition of Point Spread Betting

-- Bettor reviews point spread.
+- Bettor reviews the point spread.
 Juice is -110 unless otherwise specified.

-- Bettor decides whether favorite or underdog will win.
+- Bettor decides whether the favorite or underdog will win.

 - The favorite wins if their score minus the point spread is greater than the underdog’s score.

 - The underdog wins if their score plus the point spread is greater than the favorite’s score.